Windell2468/Data-Dashboard-2/README.md

 The following **optional** features are implemented:

-- [ ] The site’s customized dashboard contains more content that explains what is interesting about the data
+- [ x] The site’s customized dashboard contains more content that explains what is interesting about the data
   - e.g., an additional description, graph annotation, suggestion for which filters to use, or an additional page that explains more about the data
 - [ ] The site allows users to toggle between different data visualizations
   - User should be able to use some mechanism to toggle between displaying and hiding visualizations